Politically-Themed Church Nativity Scenes Are Becoming A Thing, Drawing The Ire Of Some

 Christian churches across the country are using the traditional church nativity scene as an opportunity to make a political statement, USA Today reports.
 That’s not sitting well with some, particularly those on the opposite side of the issue being raised.

 Churches across Christendom this time of year put out displays mean to depict some aspects of the Biblical narrative of the birth of Jesus.
-That is to say, the baby Jesus, his mother Mary and father Joseph, and in some cases barn animals and even the Three Wise Men or a shepherd or two, are a common feature around Christian churches all across the country and the world.
+That is to say, the Baby Jesus, the Virgin Mary, and Joseph — and in some cases, barn animals and even the Three Wise Men or a shepherd or two — are a common feature around Christian churches all across the country and the world.

 Some churches are using that scene as an opportunity to make a political statement.